microsoft/Microsoft-Focus-Center/Tools/Anonymization/FocusCenetrAnonymizationADF/Readme.md

----
-title: Focus Center Anonymization ADF
----

-# Contents {#contents .TOC-Heading}
+# Contents

-[Introduction 2]
+[Introduction]

-[Components and functionality 2]
+[Components and Functionality]

-[Pre-requisites 5]

-Configuration and [Setup 5]

-[Extension 6]
+[Pre-requisites]

+[Configuration and Setup]

+[Extension]

 # Introduction

-Focus Center Anonymization ADF is the Azure Data Factory that anonymize (rename/change data into non-identifiable) records for the Dataverse entities.
+Often there is a need to copy Production org into a sandbox org for development purposes.
+It is recommended that the personal identifiable information is anonymized before the sandbox is used by the developers.
+The Focus Center Anonymization is a simple Azure Data Factory that anonymizes (rename/change data into non-identifiable) records for the Dataverse tables.

 # Components and functionality